freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-13.md

 id: 5d651ee1ee291f75bbd738ee
 title: Part 13
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

 Make a comment to describe what the next few lines of code will do.
-Comments can be written with either two forward-slashes <code>//</code> or with a multi-line sequence <code>/* */</code>.
-For example, here is a single line comment that says "hello world": <code>// hello world</code>.
+Comments can be written with either two forward-slashes `//` or with a multi-line sequence `/* */`.
+For example, here is a single line comment that says "hello world": `// hello world`.

 Write a single line comment that says "initialize buttons".

 </section>

 ## Instructions